-The Applicant owns the uplands adjoining the lease premises and the subject facilities are located directly waterward of the upland property.
-The existing concrete stairs and electric lights on the lease premises serve to provide safe access to the river for both the Lessee and the public.
+The existing concrete stairs on the lease premises serve to provide safe access to the river for both the Lessee and the public.
 As such, these improvements provide a benefit to the public and do not negatively impact Public Trust uses in this location.
 To ensure that these stairs remain available for public use, the proposed lease includes provisions protecting the public's right to access the stairs.

-The riprap bankline and the rock retaining walls appurtenant to the concrete stairs on the lease premises are maintained by the Applicant and serve to stabilize the bank and support the integrity of both the river and the upland property.
+The riprap bankline and the rock walls appurtenant to the concrete stairs on the lease premises are maintained by the Applicant and serve to stabilize the bank and support the integrity of both the river and the upland property.
 Loss or degradation of these structures could result in property damage and adverse impacts to Public Trust resources in the lease area and the surrounding waterway.
 As such, these improvements provide a benefit to both the public and the upland owner and do not negatively impact the Public Trust uses in this location.

-The existing concrete patios with railings and rock retaining walls, planter areas with rock retaining walls, and the shower on the lease premises serve as an extension of the upland property and represent a private use of public land which is generally not consistent with the Public Trust.
+The two planter areas with rock retaining walls and the shower with concrete pad on the lease premises are not consistent with the Public Trust.
 However, the Commission has issued leases on a limited basis for existing facilities that are not generally consistent with the Public Trust when such facilities do not significantly interfere with Public Trust needs and values.
-The existing concrete patios with railings and rock retaining walls, planter areas with rock retaining walls, and the shower on the lease premises meet these qualifications.
-They have existed for many years in this location, do not significantly interfere with Public Trust needs and values, and public access to the river is preserved by the Easement detailed above.
-Additionally, the lease includes provisions to ensure non-interference with public access to and within the Easement and the stairs that provide safe access to the River.
+The existing planter areas with rock retaining walls and the shower with concrete pad on the lease premises meet these qualifications as they have existed for many years, do not significantly interfere with Public Trust needs and values at this location, and because public access to the river is preserved by the Easement detailed above.
+Additionally, to further ensure that the uses and improvements authorized by the proposed lease do not impair public access, the lease includes provisions protecting access to Public Trust resources within the lease area.